SpeAR-XFEL/angular-streaking/README.md

 ```
 python angular_streaking/simulations/gui.py
 ```
 and play around a little.
+To start developing, a good starting point may be `examples/simple.py`, where a very basic simulation using the library is implemented.